One of the most desired procedures for reversing the effects of aging is the thread lift. It is a safe and effective way of treating sagging skin…

 Some patients get unsymmetrical results due to different features on the sides of their faces.
 If that happens, a surgeon will add more threads to balance out the differences.

 Infection is also one of the possible side-effects, but it only occurs in small numbers of patients.
-Here, at Skin Club, we always take care of sterilizing our equipment making sure that doesn’t happen.
+Here, at Dr. Sharma's Studio Clinic, we always take care of sterilizing our equipment making sure that doesn’t happen.

 How Long Will The Threads Last?